James Gauci Borda

 Before heading out on what is certain to be a long day, make sure you have a good pair of comfortable shoes, there is a bit of walking involved, and an area map from our team the Concierge desk will certainly be of help.
 If it’s summer, a bottle of water would certainly be a good idea and don’t forget your raincoat or umbrella in winter.

-Choices for lunch are certainly not in short supply, though we must recommend the small family run restaurant Ambrosia which offers delightful cuisine with evident local influences.
+Choices for lunch are certainly not in short supply, though we must recommend the intimate restaurant Noni which offers delightful cuisine with evident local influences.

 Evening brings with it a chance to explore The Three Cities of Birgu (Vittoriosa), Senglea and Cospicua.
 While this will most certainly be a calmer time of day to discover the area, a guided tour will ensure that you don’t miss anything well hidden amongst the little squares and tiny streets.
 Throughout the area military activity has now given way to the abundance of super-yachts which now decorate the dockyard.
 A stroll along Vittoriosa’s waterfront and promenade are thoroughly tranquil all the while admiring the incredible views of the Grand Harbour.
 A variety of spots to eat and drink decorate the area though the one that catches our attention is Del Borgo Wine Bar, showing off a fantastic selection of antipasti, tapas, mezedes as well as some larger dishes.
 The staff will certainly assist you in the choice of the perfect wine – food combination while you let your days activities sink in.
 Once back at the hotel and if a little energy remains why not round off your evening with a small night cap at Waterbiscuit, perhaps for a taste of the islands you might enjoy a Bajtra or a Gozitan Limoncello.